ibismanu/PACSproject_LED/README.md

 The notebookes are the following:
 * `main`\
-By running this notebook, you can replicate the results concerning the LED network.
-The file specifies 3 the name of the pre-trained autoencoder and recurrent neural network (RNN), and employs the LED class to process the data and reproduce the LED mechanism.\
+By running this notebook, you can replicate the results concerning the LED.
+The file specifies the name of the pre-trained autoencoder and recurrent neural network, and employs the LED class to process the data and reproduce the LED framework.\
-The user has just to run the entire notebook, or to change the name of the dataset, of the autoencoder or of the rnn to be uploaded.\
+The user has just to run the entire notebook, or to change the name of the dataset, of the autoencoder or of the RNN to be uploaded.\
 First, the object LED is initialized through the names of the pre-trained autoencoder and rnn, and the desired length in time of the prediction.
 Then, the method run allows to run the network.
 Finally, the method compute_error returns the errors of the prediction.
 * `dataset_creation`\